The birthplace of England's favourite playwright and poet

 To avoid a mid-performance belly rumble sample the fresh fish on offer at Bernadettes .
 After the theatre, head to The Dirty Duck for a pint and to rub shoulders with the RSC actors.
 They’ll be the ones talking very loudly – although you can forget about trying to make them say ‘Macbeth’.
 Follow that with some bubbly at the Arden Hotel Champagne Bar and you’ll be in the mood to strut your funky stuff at Bureau.

 You should plan your Shakespeare pilgrimage as carefully as a one of those sonnets he specialised in – there’s his birthplace , Mary Arden’s farm , Anne Hathaway’s Cottage , New Place and that’s just for starters.
 When you’ve taken in all those significant sites, head to the Holy Trinity Church and the bard’s final resting place for some quiet reflection.

-Start at the River Avon and head up along the High Street, taking in the best modern mass-production has to offer before delving into a world of antiques and curios at the many antique shops around Shakespeare's house.
+Start at the River Avon and head up along the High Street, taking in the best high street stores have to offer before delving into a world of antiques and curios at the many antique shops around Shakespeare's house.
 Stratford antiques centre located in a timbered building is a great place to pick up jewellery and original paintings.

 Set the camera to macro and head to the Butterfly Farm for a chance of snapping over 100 species of butterfly that fly and feed around you.
 The creepy crawlies housed at Arachnoland, including the deadly black widow, will have the kids screaming.
 Not with pain, of course.
 Lord no. Before they’ve had a chance to rest their vocal chords, take them to the Museum of Wizardology and Imagiscarium in the haunted Creaky Cauldron building.